oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/provision-resources/provision_resources.md

 ## Introduction

-This lab will walk you thru provisioning an Autonomous Database, adding API keys in OCI and a database user for Graph studio.
+This lab will walk you thru provisioning an Autonomous Database, adding API keys in the Oracle Cloud Console and adding a database user for Graph studio.

 Estimated Time: 30 minutes